alaincaltieri/crazyhorseapps-website/copyright-infringement/index.markdown

 You can get in contact with me for claims of copyright infringement as follows:

 **By mail:**
-A. Caltieri apps di Alain Caltieri
+Alain Caltieri
-Via Pastrengo, 14
+Casella Postale 14
+via Dante Alighieri, 27
 23900, Lecco
 Italy